Dead of Night: Legacy

 Dead of Night has widely been regarded as a classic film and one of the greatest horror films of all time, as well as significantly influential on the anthology film genre.
 In the early 2010s, Time Out conducted a poll with several authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films.
 Dead of Night placed at number 35 on their top 100 list.
 Director Martin Scorsese placed Dead of Night 5th on his list of the 11 scariest horror films of all time.
 Writer-director Christopher Smith was inspired by the circular narrative in Dead of Night when making his 2009 film Triangle.

 The circular plot of Dead of Night inspired Fred Hoyle's steady state model of the universe, developed in 1948.
 After Hoyle, Hermann Bondi, and Thomas Gold viewed the film, Gold speculated, "What if the universe is like that?", referring its circular plot.
 Hoyle initially rejected the idea, saying, "we will dispose of this before dinner", but as the three astrophysicists discussed it further, they found it difficult to dismiss.
 Bondi later wrote "Dinner was a little late that night, and before long we all said that this was a very possible solution."

-A shot of Redgrave from the film is featured on the cover of Merrie Land, an album by The Good, the Bad & the Queen.
+A shot of Redgrave from the film is featured on the front cover of Secret Dreams: A Biography of Michael Redgrave (2004) by Alan Strachan (1944-2025) and of Merrie Land (2018), an album by The Good, the Bad & the Queen.